ueveu/ai-email-client/PROJECT_PLAN.md

 - Provider-specific authentication flows require OAuth2 implementation
 - Auto-login features must follow security best practices
 - Direct login buttons should handle various authentication scenarios

+## Security Notes

+- The `.env` file contains sensitive information and is excluded from version control.
+- Never commit your API keys or email credentials to the repository.
+- The application stores email credentials securely using system keyring.
+- Ensure all sensitive data, such as email credentials and API keys, are protected and not exposed in the public repository.